calliope-project/calliope/doc/user/develop.rst

    :language: python
    :lines: 12-

-See the source code of the :func:`~calliope.constraints.ramping.ramping_rate` function for a more elaborate example.
+See the source code of the :func:`~calliope.constraints.optional.ramping_rate` function for a more elaborate example.